-Figure 11 shows the QLat-LT distributions of $\operatorname{std}(\Delta N_e)$ for the Swarm satellites for the years from 2014 to 2018.
+Figure 11 shows the QLat-LT distributions of $std(\Delta N_e)$ for the Swarm satellites for the years from 2014 to 2018.
 Recall that the Swarm passes were allowed to be within $\pm 5^{\circ}$ magnetic longitude.
-The N_e data collected for the five years were also grouped into different seasons similar to those presented in Fig. 8.
-The results presented in Fig. 11 were also generated considering only the geomagnetically quiet conditions ($\operatorname{Kp} \leq 3$).
-The $\operatorname{std}(\Delta N_e)$ was then calculated in bins of $1^{\circ} \times 0.1$ hr resolution in QLat and Local time.
-The occurrence rate of ionospheric irregularities does not always correspond to the highest amplitude of irregularity structures (Wan et al., 2018).
-Therefore, we presented the calculated $\operatorname{std}(\Delta N_e)$ per bin as a function of QLat and Local time as seen in Fig. 11.
-From Fig. 11, high $\operatorname{std}(\Delta N_e)$ values frequently occurred between about $\pm 10^{\circ} - \pm 20^{\circ}$ QLat i.e., at the approximate location of the EIA belts.
-The distribution of the $\operatorname{std}(\Delta N_e)$ as seen in Fig. 11 is essentially symmetrical about the quasi-dipole equator.
-The symmetrical distribution about the magnetic equator has also been observed in earlier studies (e.g, Stolle et al., 2006; Carter et al., 2013; Wan et al., 2018, etc) and this confirms that equatorial ionospheric irregularities usually extend along the magnetic field lines in the north and south directions and they are concentrated at the
+The N_e data collected for the 5 years were also grouped into different seasons similar to those presented in Fig. 8.
+The results presented in Fig. 11 were also generated considering only the geomagnetically quiet conditions (Kp < 3).
+The std(ΔN_e) was then calculated in bins of $1^{\circ} \times 0.1$ h resolution in QLat and local time.
+The occurrence rate of ionospheric irregularities does not always correspond to the highest amplitude of ionospheric irregularities (Wan et al., 2018).
+Therefore, we presented the calculated std(ΔN_e) per bin as a function of QLat and local time, as seen in Fig. 11.
+From Fig. 11, high std(ΔN_e) values frequently occurred between about ± 10 and $\pm 20^{\circ}$ QLat, i.e. at the approximate location of the EIA belts.
+The distribution of the std($\Delta N{\rm e}$), as seen in Fig. 11, is essentially symmetrical about the quasi-dipole equator.
+The symmetrical distribution about the magnetic equator has also been observed in earlier studies (e.g. Stolle et al., 2006; Carter et al., 2013; Wan et al., 2018); this confirms that equatorial ionospheric irregularities usually extend along the magnetic field lines in the northern and southern directions, and they are concentrated at the EIA belts (Kelley, 2009).
+The std(ΔN_e) attained a maximum between 20:00 and 22:00 LT.
+A decrease was detected after 22:00 until 06:00 LT.
+The local time distribution of $std(\Delta N_e)$ for Swarm A, B, and C is the same as that of the quiet-time F-region echoes presented in Fig. 8 and the QF distribution presented in Fig. 10.
+The distribution of std($\Delta N{\rm e}$) shown in Fig. 11 has peak values at local times and QLat ranges where the RTI is expected.
+In terms of seasons, as observed from Fig. 11, high values of $std(\Delta N_e)$ were seen at the equinoxes and the December solstice, whereas the lowest values were detected at the June solstice.
+This is similar to the seasonal dependence of quiettime F-region echoes presented in Fig. 8.
+In Fig. 11, Swarm hardly encountered post-midnight irregularities while orbiting over South America during all seasons.
+In Fig. 8, it is observed that the post-midnight plumes often existed at lower altitudes at the solstices and the September equinox.
+Therefore, the low post-midnight ionospheric irregularity observations by Swarm may be because the plumes failed to reach Swarm altitudes.